PatrickAlphaC/eternalsafe/README.md

 Eternal Safe is a decentralized fork of [Safe{Wallet}](https://github.com/safe-global/safe-wallet-monorepo), forked at v1.26.2.
 Funded by the [Safe Grants Program](https://app.charmverse.io/safe-grants-program/page-005239065690887612).

-The latest version is always accesible at [https://eternalsafe.eth.limo](https://eternalsafe.eth.limo).
+The latest version is always accessible at [https://eternalsafe.eth.limo](https://eternalsafe.eth.limo).
 For the IPFS CID or pinned ENS subdomain, please check the [latest release](https://github.com/eternalsafe/wallet/releases/latest).

 ## Differences from Safe{Wallet}